 My dad died a horrible, painful, unthinkable death.
 He was ravaged by strokes and seizures the final hours of his life and there was nothing doctors could do for him.
 It’s the course that Pick’s Disease sometimes takes, and it isn’t always peaceful.

-Had I not got the state to intervene, I never would have seen my dad again, as the unethical, cold-as-ice memory care facility had trespassed me after the incident.
+Had I not got the state to intervene… I never would have seen my dad again.
+The unethical, cold-as-ice memory care facility had trespassed me after the incident.

-Ironically, my brother harassed me non-stop (until the cops told him to knock it off) when dad first went into that memory care facility, which I had hand-picked under a stellar referral from someone whose loved one lived there under a prior ownership.
-But it all went straight to hell when a sudden and mysterious change in ownership followed a settlement being given to one of the employees.
+I had hand-picked under a stellar referral from someone whose loved one lived there.
+This facility was under a prior ownership.
+But it all went straight to hell when a sudden and mysterious change in ownership followed.
+A settlement being given to one of the employees.